-From action-packed movie scenes to the police officer surveying traffic for speeders, radar plays a part in everything.
-We all know what it is, with the antennas and the beeps and the green screen with a bright line on it.
-But, what exactly makes it work?
-How do those dots appear, and how can this green screen track them?
+From action-packed movie scenes to the police officers surveying traffic for speeders, radar is omnipresent in our lives.
+We all know what it is, but what exactly makes it work?

 In a way, the process is very similar to how your eyes see — but we’ll get to that in a second.